W427697/Discord-/MIGRATION.md

 ##### Primary doc block accepts of prop

 The `Primary` doc block now also accepts an `of` prop as described in the [Doc Blocks](#doc-blocks) section.
 It still accepts being passed `name` or no props at all.

+##### Subtitle block and `parameters.componentSubtitle`

+The `Subtitle` block now accepts an `of` prop, which can be a reference to a CSF file or a default export (meta).

+`parameters.componentSubtitle` has been deprecated to be consistent with other parameters related to autodocs, instead use `parameters.docs.subtitle`.

 ## From version 7.4.0 to 7.5.0